 Stay physically and mentally active

-If you feel like your move to Spain has stripped you of the identity that you had built at home (from your workplace, school, family, and so on), it is vital that you rebuild your sense of self.
+If you feel like your move to Spain stripped you of your identity, it’s vital that you rebuild your sense of self.

-Whatever the reason that you moved to Spain, the most important piece of advice for any expat is to stay positive and keep your motivation to succeed as an expat high.
-When you are feeling lost, homesick or frustrated – common feelings for any expat, man or woman – do your best to fight those feelings in a healthy way, namely staying both physically and mentally active.
+Whatever the reason for moving to Spain, it’s important to stay positive and keep your motivation high.
+When you are feeling lost, homesick, or frustrated, do your best to fight those feelings in a healthy way; stay both physically and mentally active.

 Start exercising or join a Spanish sports club, socialize with new people, travel and explore new places, start a hobby, start a private journal or write a public blog, or attend motivational seminars.
-Learning Spanish is not only a great way to stimulate your mind – it’s a great way to start feeling like a local.
+Learning Spanish is not only a great way to stimulate your mind; it’s also a great way to start feeling like a local.
 If you’re in the mood for romance, consider female-friendly online dating sites.
-Succumbing to the expat blues may feel comfortable, but getting out and experiencing new things can help get you out of your funk.
+Succumbing to the expat blues may feel comfortable, but experiencing new things can help get you out of your funk.

 Get to work (or play)

-If you do not have a job but want to work, think creatively about what you can do – don’t limit yourself to looking for the same job that you had “back home.”
-If you cannot work in your field of choice in Spain, consider working virtually (groups on Facebook such as Female Digital Nomads is an excellent source of advice) if your industry is suited to it.
+Looking for work?
+Think creatively about what you can do.
+Don’t limit yourself to looking for the same job from back home.
+In case you cannot work in your field of choice in Spain, consider working virtually (groups on Facebook such as Female Digital Nomads is an excellent source of advice) if your industry is suited to it.
 If not, you can always go back to school to study and earn a new degree in Spain, learn a new area of work, or, if your Spanish visa permits, start a business in Spain.

 If you’re not looking for a job but still want to contribute your time, try volunteering; there are many worthy organizations in Spain that need volunteers, whether you’re looking to spend your time with animals, youths, the elderly, and anyone in need.